Teachings of Falun Gong: Zhen 真, Shan 善, Ren 忍

 Falun Gong states that the fundamental characteristic of the universe is Zhen 真, Shan 善 Ren 忍, or "Truthfulness-Compassion-Forbearance".
 In Zhuan Falun Li says that the characteristic, Zhen-Shan-Ren, is in the microscopic particles of air, rock, wood, soil, iron and steel, the human body, as well as in all matter.
 "In ancient times it was said that the Five Elements constitute all things and matter in the universe; they also carry this characteristic, Zhen-Shan-Ren."

 Ownby refers to Li's discussion of the moral universe, where "The very structure of the universe, according to Li Hongzhi, is made up of moral qualities that cultivators are enjoined to practice in their own lives: truth, compassion and forbearance.
 The goal of cultivation, and hence of life itself, is spiritual elevation, achieved through eliminating negative karma...and accumulating virtue."

 Li teaches that practitioners are to assimilate their thoughts and actions to these principles, wherein higher aspects of the mysteries of the universe and life will be revealed: "A practitioner can only understand the specific manifestation of the Buddha Fa at the level that his or her cultivation has reached, which is his or her cultivation Fruit Status and level."

 Practice

+The movement is named after Falun (Dharma or Law Wheel) in which Li teaches is a supernatural entity that he telekinetically installs in the lower abdomen of his followers and which is visualized as a spinning wheel.
+Li teaches that as the wheel spins, it promotes good health and provide followers with immunity from diseases.
+Practitioners are taught five exercises to help cultivate their Falun.

-The term practice refers to the five exercises, one of which is a sitting meditation.
+The term "practice" refers to the five exercises, one of which is a sitting meditation.
 In the book Falun Gong, Li Hongzhi describes the principles behind the exercises.

 He says the exercises are part of the "harmonization and perfection" in the practice, and what make it a "comprehensive mind-body cultivation system".
 Li says that though Falun Gong requires both cultivation and practice, cultivation of xinxing is actually more important.
 However, "A person who only cultivates his xinxing and does not perform the exercises of the Great Consummation Way will find the growth of his gong potency impeded and his original-body (benti) unchanged."